-2.5 Qualitative
+2.5 Qualitative outcomes

-Participants who completed the training were invited with their carer to a semi-structured interview at the end of the intervention period.
+All participants (n=28) who completed the training were invited with their carer to a semi-structured interview at the end of the intervention period.
+All participants agreed to take part in the qualitative study.
 The theoretical framework against which the interviews were constructed was the Health Belief Model (HBM).
 The HBM has six core constructs to conceptualise behaviour change: risk susceptibility, risk severity, benefits to action, barriers to action, self-efficacy, and cues to action.
 Semi-structured interviews were conducted iteratively, and new themes that emerged were explored in later interviews.
 Issues that arose during the quantitative phase were explored in the qualitative interviews (e.g. technology issues, drop-outs, anxiety).

 Interviews were audio-recorded, transcribed verbatim, and open coded by LB using NVIVO version 11 for Windows.
 Coding of the initial transcripts was checked by RE to ensure consistency in the coding.
 Respondent validation was used to check the accuracy of transcripts with LB, and all participants had few or minor changes to the transcripts.
 Four major themes were developed from the initial coding: barriers, benefits and efficacy, threat, and behaviour.
 Framework analysis was undertaken by LB and supervised by RE.
 Analytical frameworks were generated using NVIVO and used to analyse data under these major themes.
 The methods and results from the QUAL strand have also been published separately [14].

-2.4 Mixed methods
+2.5 Mixed methods

-Data are presented in a category or theme display with themes arising from the qualitative data arrayed against completers (high adherence) and drop-outs, or low adherers, to identify common themes (i.e. barriers and facilitators) amongst those who dropped out from the CT programme.
+High adherers were classified as those completing at least 20 hours of training (minimum required to induce changes and ~67% of allocated sessions).
 Consensus is lacking on the optimal training dose required to induce plasticity [21].
 However, studies suggest that between 20 and 40 hours are required to induce clinical or radiological changes [21, 22].
 A previous study evaluating Lumosity© classified high adherence as >70% of allocated sessions completed [23].

-Therefore, high adherers were classified as those completing at least 20 hours of training (minimum required to induce changes and ~67% of allocated sessions).
-The key participant demographics and baseline scores were displayed using a typology, and statistics merged data analysis display to identify those who may be more likely to drop-out, have low adherence, or few benefits, and the reasons why.
+The key participant demographics and baseline scores were displayed using a typology, and statistics merged data analysis display (joint display) to identify those who may be more likely to drop-out, have low adherence, or few benefits, and the reasons why.
 The suggestions by participants on improving adherence and completion were also arrayed to identify which group of participants may need additional support or resources, and who may benefit from an adapted CT programme and how.
-The joint display was examined for congruencies and discrepancies between the quantitative and qualitative data.

-Data are presented in category or theme displays, with the quantitative outcome data compared against themes from the qualitative data.
-This identified the characteristics of participants who had, increased, neutral, or reduced CBFv responses to CT, with their positive and negative experiences identified from the qualitative strand.
-This identified participants who were more likely to benefit from engaging with a CT programme using an integrated outcome profile for each participant.
-The joint display was examined for congruencies and discrepancies between the data streams.
-Data transformation of qualitative was not undertaken as this was unlikely to provide any additional or meaningful data above the joint displays.
+Finally, the characteristics of participants who had, increased, neutral, or reduced CBFv responses to CT, were arrayed with their positive and negative experiences identified from the qualitative strand.
+This identified participants who were more likely to benefit from engaging with a CT programme using an integrated outcome profile for each participant..

+The joint displays were examined for congruencies and discrepancies between the data streams.
+Data transformation (conversion of qualitative to quantitative data) of qualitative was not undertaken as this was unlikely to provide any additional or meaningful data above the joint displays.

 The mixed methods analyses were conducted to answer three key research questions that were not explored by the separate quantitative and qualitative phases of the research study: